kharmabum/fototropik/_pages/prayers.md

 <br>

-> I can let go of this.
-I can let go of this too.
-I can let go of this soon.
+> I can let go of this; I can let go of this too; I can let go of this soon.

-– 2020

 <br>